Go to Introduction, Contents.

 4.1.6.2.1.
 The Accusative of “Movement Toward”

-When a preposition indicates location, the accusative of movement is used to shift its meaning to location toward which the action proceeds.
+When a preposition indicates location, the accusative of movement is used to shift its meaning from where the action occurs to the location toward which the action proceeds.

 Li paŝis en la salono.